Scaling Tezos with Layer 2 solutions

 Since Rollups use Tezos' Tenderbake consensus, their finality is deterministic.

-The gas model is not yet decided for CHUSAI.
 A TORU/SCORU node builder may choose their own, but for sure the fees will be lower than in Tezos.

 Finality is the tradeoff of ORUs.
 So while it may not be a concern for an application living only in the rollups, when one needs to withdraw to Tezos, they have to wait until the end of the refutation period.
 The refutation period for TORU is 14 days.
 Though this is a very conservative estimate because TORU is still experimental.
 But it will remain in days.